martimolanes/TheNoteFairy/README.md

 A multi-user TUI(text/terminal user interface) to take notes/snippets with vim-like keybindings from scratch using [curses](https://docs.python.org/3/library/curses.html#module-curses).

+Inspired by one python assignment of my course in Finland (XAMK)

 ## INSTALLATION
 - Clone the repository
 '''